Cummins is sponsoring this look at a fall national park road trip from Arizona to the Canadian Rockies.

 There’s so much more to see in Yellowstone National Park, but we’re on a tight timeline.
-The drive you’re about to take across Montana, is nothing short of outstanding—and will require a night out on the road—before arriving on the west side of Glacier National Park.
+The drive you’re about to take across Montana, is nothing short of spectacular—and will require a night out on the road, if you’re a practitioner of slow travel—before arriving on the west side of Glacier National Park.

 Admiring the crown of the continent at Glacier National Park